 "Profit per grid" is calculated by the following formula:

 [Distance between grids in %] - 2x [maker fee in %]

 Upward Trailing Step = [Distance between the grids in %]

 Please note that the real distance between the grids will be a bit larger than the Profit per grid thus we include the exchange fee in it.

 Example of a trading bot without Trailing

-On the chart above you can see the work of the standard trading bot without the Trailing function.
+On the chart above you can see the work of the standard trading bot without Trailing function.
 The bot stops executing trades once the price has crossed the upper threshold of the range.
-In this scenario, your Unrealized Profit will be 0%, as the whole base currency was traded into the quote currency.
+In this scenario, your unrealised Profit will be 0%, as the whole base currency was traded into the quote currency.
 This is an ideal moment to close the bot.